-As your elected National State Director, I want to provide you with important updates and a summary of activities that took place at the most recent National Propane Gas Association (NPGA) Board of Directors meeting held September 26 – 28 in Scottsdale, Arizona.
+As your elected State Director, I wanted to provide you with an update on the activities at the most recent NPGA Board of Directors meeting, held January 30 – February 1, 2023, in New Orleans.

-NPGA’s committees and sections held meetings to discuss issues of importance to all propane industry members.
-I encourage you to take the time to read my report.
+NPGA’s committees and sections held meetings and discussed issues of importance to all propane industry members.
+I encourage you to read my report.

 Thank you for the opportunity to represent you.